vigneshworkspace/leaf_disease_detection/README.md

 # leaf_disease_detection
-# 🍅 Leaf Disease Classifier using DenseNet121 (Multi-label)
+# 🍅 Leaf Disease Classifier

 This project implements a **multi-label classification model** using **DenseNet121** to detect multiple tomato leaf diseases.
 The model can identify more than one disease in a single image, enabling effective real-world diagnosis.